10 Reasons Small Businesses Fail With SMS Marketing

 Your offer should benefit your bottom line, but you can leverage spending by offering value to the right type of customers.
 When consumers are offered a discount on a product they need, they are more inclined to take you up on the offer.

 When reaching out to mobile customers, you should assume they will investigate your offer on their mobile phone.
 The page you direct them to should therefore be accessible on a mobile device.
-Not having a mobile friendly site is one of the reasons small businesses fail with SMS marketing.

 Recommendation: Optimize your website